thomasmullen9999/mega-man-walkthrough/README.md

 ## Image Sources

-Below is a list of websites from which all of the images I used in my website originate from.
+Below is a series of links to where each of the images I used in my website originate from.
 All of the images in the ‘bosses’ and ‘enemies’ folders are from https://megaman.fandom.com/wiki/Mega_Man_Wiki.

 ### 'bosses' folder